Separable Convex Optimization with Nested Lower and Upper Constraints: Computational Experiments

 \section{Computational Experiments}

-We perform computational experiments to evaluate the performance of the proposed algorithm for linear and convex objectives.
-We compare the algorithm, in terms of CPU time, with the state-of-the-art algorithm for each case.
+We perform computational experiments to evaluate the performance of the proposed algorithm in the presence of a linear objective, and for two convex objective functions arising in project crashing and speed optimization applications.
 For linear problems, we compare with the network flow algorithm of \cite{Ahuja2008}, which achieved the previous best-known complexity of $\cO(n \log n)$ for the problem; this complexity is slightly improved to $\cO(n \log m)$ by the proposed MDA.
-For general convex objectives, no dedicated algorithm is available and we compare with the interior-point-based algorithm of MOSEK v7.1 \citep{Andersen2003} for separable convex optimization.
-We also report experimental analyses to evaluate the potential of this solver within a projected gradient method for the SVOREX problem (Section~\ref{Applications}), for ordinal regression.
+For general convex objectives, no dedicated algorithm is available and we compare with the interior-point-based algorithm of MOSEK v7.1 for separable convex optimization.
+We finally report experimental analyses to evaluate the potential of this solver within a projected gradient method for the SVOREX problem (Section~\ref{Applications}), for ordinal regression.
 The algorithms are implemented in C++ and executed on a single core of a Xeon 3.07\,GHz CPU.
-For accurate time measurements, any algorithm with a CPU time smaller than one second was executed multiple times in a loop, to determine the average time of a run.
+For accurate time measurements, any algorithm with a CPU time smaller than one second was executed multiple times in a loop (up to a total time of 10 seconds) to determine the average time of a run.